Tson28/X-O-Game/README.md

-# React Tic-Tac-Toe
+# React X-O

-Welcome to my React Tic-Tac-Toe project!
+Welcome to my React X-O project!
 This README will give you an overview of how the project works.<br/>
 Check Live - https://4gm45r-5173.csb.app/
 ## Project Description